Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Data_fetching_with_a_loader.md

 # Data fetching with a "loader" function

-==Each route can define a "loader" function to **_provide data_ to the route element _before it renders_**==.
+==On each route you can define a "loader" function to **_provide data_ to the route element _before it renders_**==.

 ![Loader_function](../../img/Loader_function.jpg)

-When you define a "loader" function, React Router will automatically take any value you return in that "loader" function and will make that data available in the page that's being rendered, as well as any other components where you need it.
+When you define a "loader" function, React Router will automatically take any value you return in that "loader" function and will _make that data available in the page that's being rendered_, as well as any other components where you need it.

 With the help of a "loader" function you move all the fetch logic that you have in a component in that "loader" function, and this process make the component way leaner and easier to reason about.

 ## Use the returned data from a "loader" function with the help of `useLoaderData` hook

-To get access to the data returned by a "loader" function for a specific page, we can import `useLoaderData` from `react-router-dom`.
+To get access to the data returned by a "loader" function for a specific page, you can import `useLoaderData` from `react-router-dom`.
+This hook provides the value returned from your route "loader".

 > **Note**: ==`useLoaderData` always get the final data returned by the "loader" function==, even if "loader" function is an async function.
 If the "loader" function is an async function, the `useLoaderData` won't return a Promise from the "loader" function, but will return the resolved/rejected value of that async "loader" function.